taseabolt/fall25-mcw-taseabolt/HW-report1.md

 ### Q3 - Outer Parenthesis

-When I removed the outer parenthesis and indentions, I received a syntax error since there was a break in code.
-However, once I combined the two lines of code to be on one line, I was able to successfully run the code and produce the expected plot / graph.
+When I removed the outer parenthesis and indentions, I received a syntax error since there was a line break in the code.
+However, once I combined the two lines of code to one line, I was able to successfully run the code and produce the expected plot / graph.

 ## Observable and Vega-Lite